AlexAlexandreAlves/RatedMoviesAndSeries/README.md

-# Awesome Project Build with TypeORM
+## A simple Project Build with TypeORM, created to studies about api's, ORM database, decorators and unit and integration tests.

 Steps to run this project: